CuriousCurmudgeon/history_of_vcs/08_darcs.md

 And depending on your preferences, the very interactive CLI could be seen as a con.
 It's been a long time since I used darcs on a regular basis (early 2012), but I don't remember having any issue with it.

 # Darcs Today
-Today, darcs is a very niche version control system.
+Today, Darcs is a very niche version control system.
 It's still actively developed, but at a pretty slow pace.
 2.14.2 came out in January 2019 and when I checked on December 17, 2019, there hadn't been a single commit since October 2, 2019.

-My understandig is that it is more common in the Haskell community, which makes sense since it's written Haskell.
-But even the darcs die hards have mostly accepted that git has become The One True VCS.
-Even way back in 2011 there was talk in the community about Haskell projects starting to move away from darcs to git.
+My understanding is that it is more common in the Haskell community, which makes sense since it's written Haskell.
+But even the Darcs diehards have mostly accepted that git has become The One True VCS.
+Even way back in 2011 there was talk in the community about Haskell projects starting to move away from Darcs to git.